Clive Davis: Arista years

 Davis founded LaFace Records with L.A.
 Reid and Babyface.
 LaFace subsequently became the home of TLC, Usher, Outkast, Pink and Toni Braxton.
-He founded Bad Boy Records with Sean "Puffy" Combs and it became the home of the Notorious B.I.G., Craig Mack, Combs, Mase, 112, and Faith Evans, although Davis would later admit that he never quite understood rap music.
+He founded Bad Boy Records with Sean "Puffy" Combs and it became the home of The Notorious B.I.G., Craig Mack, Combs, Mase, 112, and Faith Evans, although Davis would later admit that he never quite understood rap music.
 In 1998, Davis signed LFO from European Success.
 LFO charted #3 with "Summer Girls" in 1999, and went on to multiplatinum success.

-During the Arista years, he set up his own production company Clive Davis Entertainment, for a two-year first-look agreement with movie studio Tri-Star Pictures in 1987.
+During the Arista years, he set up his own production company Clive Davis Entertainment, for a two-year first-look agreement with movie studio TriStar Pictures in 1987.

 Davis was made aware of Cissy Houston's daughter Whitney Houston after he saw the Houstons perform at a New York City nightclub.
 Impressed with what he heard, Davis signed her to Arista.
 Houston became one of the biggest selling artists in music history under the guidance of Davis at Arista.